cmcb-warwick/VolumeFinder/README.md

 * For best performance /VOL flag is used, only available in Igor 7 Beta 6
 * Code will compile in Igor 6.3+ but will use a slower method
 * Option 0 is the most straightforward, but is very slow.
 Benchmarking with <code>tic()</code> <code>toc()</code> timed a complicated data set (768 x 768 x 500, 1.2 x 10^6 points) at ~3 h on a Mac Pro 6 Core.
 Option 2 speeds this to ~90 s.

+###Spatial Statistics
+Again Amira mesh files are used as a starting point.
+The FIJI script will process these to produce categorised 1 px thick MT trajectories in 2D (one for each z-slice).
+These are processed by Igor to form 2D vectors which can then be used for spatial statistical analysis.